By Christopher Brown of OCDCarCare.com

-Before learning how to clean microfiber towels, understanding how sorting them is an essential step to the process.
+Before learning how to clean microfiber towels, understanding how sorting them is essential to cleaning and their longevity.

-Grouping towels for washing will depend upon; their dedicated usage, soil level, and type of towel.
-This prevents cross contamination from wheels or debris are not transferred onto finish paint towel etc etc.
+This sorting methodology prevents cross contamination from wheels or debris are not transferred onto finish paint towel etc. etc.

-Washing Microfiber towels can prove bit tricky since some towels bleed (usually darker colors) and others may lint.
-Therefore, mixing these types of towels, that have a potential to contaminate another types, should be avoided.
+Washing Microfiber towels is sometimes a bit tricky since some darker colored towel fibers bleed, which may stain light colored towels.
+And others towels may have a tendency to lint.
+Therefore, avoid mixing the types of towels that have a potential to contaminate another towel types.

-The best practice is to wash towels of all the same type together.
-For example; wash all interior towels with one another, wheel towels together, polishing/compounding towels together, and so on and so forth.
+The first, and maybe most important washing principle is to wash towels of all the same usage type together.
+For example; wash all interior towels with one another, wheel towels together, polishing/compounding towels together, drying towels together, and so on and so forth.

-In addition to type, evaluating the level of soiling and type of soiling is necessary when pairing towels together for washing.
+Secondly, evaluating the level of soiling and type of soiling is necessary when sorting towels together for washing.

-Any towel, containing grease, hard embedded articles, or other substances or objects which could potentially transfer onto another towel during the washing and or drying process needs to be separated.
+Any towel, containing grease, hard embedded particles, or other substances or objects which could potentially transfer onto another towel during the washing and or drying process, needs to be separated.

-Once all towels are sorted by type, and by soil levels, they are ready to wash.
+After all towels are sorted by usage type, then by soil levels, they are ready to wash.

 Objectives of Washing Microfiber Towels